JiangchuanLiu/EntroRec/README.md

 # README

-# The implementation of ""EntroRec: Mitigating the Matthew Effect via  Entropy Enhancement in Generative Recommendation" .
+# The implementation of "EntroRec: Mitigating the Matthew Effect via  Entropy Enhancement in Generative Recommendation" .

 ## File Description
 - `sft.py`: the SFT code